ptomato/talks/guadec2024/README.md

 If you've written code in Rust or Python, you probably have gotten used to iterators.
 Iterators exist already in JS but without all the neato methods

 Using statements are kind of like context managers and with-blocks in Python.
 They'll be quite useful for explicitly disposing resources, like disconnecting signals and such, which is currently a bit of a hassle in GJS.
 Relying on it implicitly often runs into problems with callbacks being run during garbage collection.
+"Using" should help
 -->

 ---